DrATedder/ancient_MAG_pipeline/README.md

 - **SAMtools v1.12**: A tool for interacting with high-throughput sequencing data [(Danecek *et al*.
 2021)](https://pubmed.ncbi.nlm.nih.gov/33590861).
 Can be accessed/downloaded [here](http://www.htslib.org/).

+- **Anvi'o**: A multi-omics platform for microbial genomics.
+Can be accessed/downloaded [here](https://anvio.org/).

 ## Considerations before beginning

+- **Anvi'o tool use**: For ease of use, some of the tools used in this pipeline were employed through [Anvi'o](https://anvio.org/), including: `Bowtie2`, `CONCOCT` and `MetaBAT`.
+It is likely possible to perform this analysis without the use of `Anvi'o`, but the pipeline will likely need some tweeks.

 - **Quality filtering**: This pipeline won't run any quality control steps (data cleaning, filtering, adaptor trimming etc...).
 We assume that you will have performed suitable steps for your own data type.